Iterative Hierarchical Attention for Answering Complex Questions over Long Documents: Model

-\textbf{Query-dependent Embeddings} In the query-dependent case, paragraph embeddings are query dependent, while sentence embeddings remain unchanged.
-To start with, sentence embeddings $\textbf{s}_j^i$ in the paragraph $p_i$ are simply computed by applying ETC on the paragraph input.
+We compute embeddings $\textbf{s}_j^i$ for the sentence $s_j^i$ with the context encoder.
+We use ETC as our context encoder, but similar pretrained language models will also work.
+Recall that a paragraph $p_i = \{s_0^i, \dots, s_{|p_i|}^i\}$ contains a sequence of sentences $s_j^i$.
+The sentence embeddings $\textbf{s}_j^i$ in the paragraph $p_i$ are simply computed by applying ETC on the paragraph input.